msuv08/Flixster/README.md

 Flix is an app that allows users to browse movies from the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).

-## Flix Part 2
+## Flix v2.0 Release

-### User Stories
+### Features

-#### REQUIRED (10pts)
+#### Implemented
-- [X] (5pts) User can tap a cell to see more details about a particular movie.
+- [X] User can tap a cell to see more details about a particular movie.
-- [X] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [X] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

-#### BONUS
-- [X] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
+- [X] User can tap a poster in the collection view to see a detail screen of that movie.
-- [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthrough GIF

 <img src="https://user-images.githubusercontent.com/49384703/125909354-00450d59-4fba-477a-9b78-4004f66338f1.gif" width=250><br>

 ### Notes
-For Part 2, Flix had to incorporate a second tab, as well as a detailed view of movies after a poster is clicked on.
+For v2, Flix had to incorporate a second tab, as well as a detailed view of movies after a poster is clicked on.
 To accomplish this, cells were used, and segues passed data on to a new view controller, which appears modally with full details on the movie.

 Another component was the new tabbar navigation system; a `Superhero` tab was added on the right, with the `Now Playing` movies tab on the left.
 The superhero tab includes the UIGridViewCollection, with a list of movies similar to `Black Widow`.
 To achieve this similar movie request, the [Get Similar](https://developers.themoviedb.org/3/movies/get-similar-movies) endpoint was used from [The Movie Database API](http://docs.themoviedb.apiary.io/#).